-UK strategy recognises that children who have been trafficked are particularly vulnerable and will have very specific needs, and that their care, protection and support will be crucial in enabling them to recover from their experiences and return to a normal life.
+UK strategy recognises that children who have been trafficked are particularly vulnerable and will have very specific needs, and that their care, protection and Getting It Right For Vulnerable Children and Young People in North Ayrshire DRAFT V1.1 March 2014 Page No:26 support will be crucial in enabling them to recover from their experiences and return to a normal life.
 All trafficked children are entitled to the same level of care and protection and to have their welfare safeguarded and promoted as those normally resident in the UK, regardless of their immigration status.